-'I was like, 'I don't want my son to see this,' Schumer admitted to Seth Meyers last week.
+'I was like, 'I don't want my son to see this,' Schumer admitted to Seth Meyers' show

-Amy Schumer recently called out the children's entertainment and media conglomerate The Walt Disney Company for not doing enough to correct the notoriously problematic messaging in some of its classics.
-During an appearance on "Late Night with Seth Meyers" last week, the 40-year-old spoke about how she's been trying to introduce her 3-year-old son, Gene, to Disney movies but finding it extremely difficult to let her son consume the racist, sexist and offensive content.
+Amy Schumer called out the children's entertainment and media conglomerate The Walt Disney Company for not doing enough to correct the notoriously problematic messaging in some of its classics.
+During an appearance on "Late Night with Seth Meyers," the 40-year-old spoke about how she's been trying to introduce her 3-year-old son, Gene, to Disney movies but finding it extremely difficult to let her son consume the racist, sexist, and offensive content.
 "We've been trying, but they're real problematic," the "Life & Beth" star admitted to Seth Meyers.

 "I'm sure you've seen they have all the warnings now," Schumer said of the content warnings that are placed ahead of certain films on Disney+.
 "Just like, 'We're sorry!'
 You know, 'We're still going to show it to you!'"
 The stand-up comedian went on to reveal that although she was really excited to introduce Gene to "Peter Pan," she was aghast when a Native American caricature showed up within the first half-hour of the film.
 "And then all the women," Schumer continued, "mostly just the mermaids in Peter Pan, they're topless and they all speak in a whisper, 'Oh, Peter!
 Oh, I'm so wet.
 I'm a mermaid.'"